MartisCommunity/docs/GettingStarted/Node.md

 ---
 icon: note
 ---
-# Run Marscoin node
+# Run Martiscoin node

-Marscoin node integrates wallet and miner.For operations on marscoin, you need a node instance running on your computer.
+Martiscoin node integrates wallet and miner.For operations on martiscoin, you need a node instance running on your computer.
 Currently, precompiled node executables are available for Windows, Linux.
 Once started, the node will start synchronizing the blockchain, and once completed, you can operate with the wallet and start mining.

 ## Windows